How Toxic Positivity Hurts You: 13 Intense Truths

 • “I can’t imagine how tough this is, but I’m glad you told me.”

-These phrases can create a safe space for the struggling person to express themselves without judgment.
-They also open the door for deeper communication and let them guide you on how best to support them.
+They create a safe space for struggling people to express themselves without judgment.
+They also open the door for deeper communication on how best to support them.

 Final Words